messageformat/messageformat/docs/guide.md

 ## String Lookup

-The simplest case of MessageFormat involves no formatting, just a string passthrough.
+The simplest case of message formatting involves no formatting, just a string passthrough.
 This may sound silly, but often it's nice to always use the same message formatting system when doing translations, and not everything requires variables.

 ```